 Overcharged with Refrigerant or Capacitor failure

 In this event, the unit will try to start up.
 You will hear a buzzing or humming sound coming from the motors.
 This sound will only last a few seconds before quitting.
-Often, at this point your breaker will trip.
+Often, at this point, your breaker will trip.
 This indicates your system is trying to start, but can’t for some reason.
 It could be high head pressure.
 It could be a bad capacitor, or it could just be old and dying.
 At any rate, this must be diagnosed by a professional.

 If the fuses in your service disconnect are old, it is possible for them to fail on their own.
-A blow fuse most commonly points to a more serious problem, but could in fact just need to be replaced.
+A blown fuse most commonly points to a more serious problem, but could in fact just need to be replaced.
 Simply turn off power to the disconnect and appliance from the breaker panel and change the fuses.
 Most fuses for air conditioners can be found at your local hardware store.

 Arcing Wires or Loose Wire Connections

 When a wiring connection is loose, it will arc.
 When this occurs, the wires can heat up and trip the breaker or fuses.
-Fuses and breakers exist for this very reason, check all wiring connections on the connected circuit and make sure none of the terminals, lugs or wire nuts are loose.
-This could prevent electrical fire.
+Fuses and breakers exist for this very reason, check all wiring connections on the connected circuit and make sure none of the terminals, lugs, or wire nuts are loose.
+This could prevent an electrical fire.
 If you suspect you have a problem with your wiring, please get it checked out by a professional.
 Electricians are extremely capable of helping you with this repair.

 Electricity is nothing to play with!
 ALWAYS use a licensed electrician or AC contractor as appropriate.

 If your AC system blow fuses or air your conditioner trips the breaker, Call Us at 562-201-3014 and we will help.

 - Can I get an air conditioning repair or installation quote online during COVID-19 social distancing? - April 23, 2020

 - Question: What is VRV in air conditioning systems? - April 12, 2019